KaloyanLazarov/Personal_Projects/SudokuWithGUI/README.txt

 I had to change the solve_sudoku so it uses some logic to know when it should backtrack.
 Turned out to be easier than I thought, changed the recursive calls into if statements, added return True where needed and return False at the end of the definition.
 Now every time False is returned we backtracked.

 One thing remains, to make it look like a real sudoku.
 Tkinter borders and lines should do the trick.
 P.S.
 Interestingly enough, trying to use the grid system to add lines is a bad idea.
 Used separators because this is the only line-like object, which can be added to the grid system.
 Turns out I am unable to make the separator thicker so it is just a thin line, or at least I can't find the argument to do it.
 But still looks like a sudoku, it is not too bad.
-The more important part for me was the algorithm, so I will leave it at this
+The more important part for me was the algorithm, so I will leave it at this.
+P.S.2 Turns out there is argument to change the size of the separator, ipadx and ipady do the job.
+I guess I am done writing this file, the rest of the updates I will do to the program can be tracked from the version history.

 Open for a discussion about how I approached the problem and if there is anything better I could do.